nathanchrs/sudokuscanner/README.md

-# sudokuscanner
+# Sudoku Scanner

-Code for a LEGO EV3 robot that scans and solves sudoku puzzles using a webcam
+Scans and solves sudoku puzzles.

+By nathanchrs.